Skip to content

 Captured stdout as a string if capture is True, otherwise None.

-Source code in oops/io/tools.py
+Source code in src/oops/io/tools.py

 def run(